-Major progress was also made in 2008 and 2009 in completing the design and securing the funding for a permanent building on a plot ceded by UPM in the Montegancedo Science and Technology Park, and whose construction is starting at the time of writing these lines.
+Major progress was also made in 2010 in completing the design, securing the funding, and starting the construction of a permanent building for the Institute on a plot ceded by UPM in the Montegancedo Science and Technology Park.
+At the time of writing these lines construction is well advanced and on schedule for our move in early 2012.

 While much work still lies ahead to achieve the full objectives and dimension of the Institute, it is also clear that it is at this point a vibrant and encouraging reality.
-My thanks go to all of those -too many to list here- that have believed in and contributed to achieving this ambitious goal.
+My thanks go as always to all of those -too many to list here- that have believed in and contributed to achieving this ambitious goal.